PeerDiego/silent-test-script/sccm/readme.md

 ### 4. Select the newly created Package and Distribute Content, proceed through the wizard as per customer environment

-### 5. If necessary, [create a collection](https://learn.microsoft.com/mem/configmgr/core/clients/manage/collections/create-collections) of machines to deploy the silent runner script to
+### 5. If necessary, [create a collection](https://learn.microsoft.com/mem/configmgr/core/clients/manage/collections/create-collections) of machines for deploying the silent runner script

 ### 6. Deploy the Package to the target collection